Cruella (film): Plot

-Estella designs and sews an elaborately beaded dress, secretly disguising moth cocoons as beads, as the signature piece for the Baroness' spring collection.
-The night of the spring show, the Baroness opens the vault to find that the collection has been destroyed by the moths, and realizes Estella and Cruella are the same person.
-Having wrecked the Baroness' show, Cruella stages her own rock music fashion show outside in Regent's Park, wearing a faux Dalmatian-fur coat to trick the Baroness into thinking she had killed her dogs.
-Returning home, Estella is confronted by the Baroness and her men, who have captured Jasper and Horace.
-Setting fire to the building, the Baroness leaves a bound Estella to die, and has Jasper and Horace sent to prison for her murder.
-Estella is saved by John, the Baroness' valet, who reveals that the necklace unlocks a box containing Estella's birth records; the Baroness is her biological mother.
-She told the Baron von Hellman the baby died, and secretly ordered John to murder the infant Estella so the Baroness could focus on her career and keep her husband's inheritance; the heartbroken Baron died soon after that.
-Instead, John gave the baby to Catherine, one of the Baroness' maids, who raised Estella in secret.
+Estella designs a beaded dress, secretly disguising moth cocoons as beads, for the Baroness's spring collection.
+On the night of the show, the Baroness finds that the collection has been destroyed by the moths, and realizes Estella and Cruella are the same person.
+After staging her own rock music fashion show outside in Regent's Park, Estella is captured by the Baroness's men, along with Jasper and Horace who are framed by the Baroness for Cruella's murder.
+The Baroness sets their hideout on fire and leaves Estella inside to die.
+She is saved by John, the Baroness's valet, who has retrieved the necklace from the fire.
+He reveals that the necklace unlocks a box containing Estella's birth records, proving that the Baroness is her biological mother.
+Refusing to accept motherhood over her career, she ordered John to murder the baby, and told her husband, Baron von Hellman, that the baby did not survive the birth, causing him to die of a broken heart.
+John, who could not bring himself to commit murder, instead gave the baby to Catherine, one of the Baroness's maids, who raised Estella in secret.

-Estella breaks Jasper and Horace out of prison and reveals the truth, recruiting them, Artie, and John for her final scheme to expose the Baroness.
-The quintet sneaks into the Baroness' charity gala, having arranged for all the guests to dress in black and white, in honor of Cruella.
+Estella breaks Jasper and Horace out of prison and reveals the truth, reconciling with them.
+Planning to expose the Baroness once and for all, they sneak into her charity gala, having arranged for all the guests to dress in black and white, in honor of Cruella.
 On the balcony, Estella confronts her mother, who feigns an embrace before pushing her over the cliff, unwittingly witnessed by her guests.
-Estella secretly survives with a hidden parachute and, now legally dead, adopts her Cruella persona for good.
-The Baroness is arrested by the Metropolitan Police, swearing revenge on Estella.
-Before "dying", Estella willed her inheritance to Cruella, including the manor which she renames from Hellman Hall to "Hell Hall", moving in with her accomplices.
+Estella secretly survives with a hidden parachute.
+Now legally dead, she adopts her Cruella persona for good, taking the surname "de Vil" after her Panther De Ville car.
+The Baroness is arrested by the Metropolitan Police.
+Before "dying", Estella willed her inheritance to Cruella, including the manor which she renames "Hell Hall", moving in with her accomplices.

-Cruella sends Dalmatian puppies to both Anita and Roger—the latter now works as a musician—respectively named Perdita and Pongo.
-Roger is smitten with Pongo, and begins to write a song about Cruella on his piano.
+Cruella sends Dalmatian puppies to both Anita and Roger respectively named Perdita and Pongo.
+Roger, now working as a musician, is smitten with Pongo, and begins to write a song about Cruella on his piano.